James Wilson (Founding Father): Early life and education

 Wilson was born at Carskerdo, near Ceres, Fife, Scotland, on September 14, 1742.
 He was the fourth of the seven children of Alison Landall and William Wilson, a Presbyterian farming family.
 He studied at the universities of St Andrews, Glasgow and Edinburgh, but never obtained a degree.
 While he was a student, he studied Scottish Enlightenment thinkers, including Francis Hutcheson, David Hume and Adam Smith.
 He also played golf.
-Imbued with the ideas of the Scottish Enlightenment, he moved to Philadelphia, Pennsylvania, in British America in 1765, carrying letters of introduction that enabled him to begin tutoring and then teaching at The Academy and College of Philadelphia (now the University of Pennsylvania).
+Imbued with the ideas of the Scottish Enlightenment, he moved to Philadelphia, Pennsylvania, in British America in 1765, carrying letters of introduction that enabled him to begin tutoring and then teaching at The academy and College of Philadelphia (now the University of Pennsylvania).
 He petitioned there for a degree and was awarded an honorary Master of Arts several months later.
 In 1790, the university awarded him the honorary degree of LL.D.

 While tutoring and teaching, Wilson began to study law in the office of John Dickinson.
 He attained admission to the bar in Philadelphia in 1767 and established a practice in Reading, Pennsylvania.
 His office was very successful, and he earned a small fortune in a few years.
-By then he had a small farm near Carlisle, Pennsylvania, was handling cases in eight local counties, became a founding trustee of Dickinson College, and was lecturing at The Academy and College of Philadelphia.
-In 1768 he was elected to membership of the American Philosophical Society, and from 1781–1783 he was the vice president of the society.
+By then he had a small farm near Carlisle, Pennsylvania, was handling cases in eight local counties, became a founding trustee of Dickinson College, and was lecturing at The academy and College of Philadelphia.
+In 1768 he was elected to membership of the American Philosophical Society, and from 1781 to 1783 he was the vice president of the society.
 Wilson's religious beliefs evolved throughout his life and have been the subject of some dispute, as there are writings from various points of his life from which it can be argued that he leaned towards Presbyterianism, Anglicanism, Thomism, or Deism, although it has been deemed likely that he eventually favored some form of Christianity.

 On November 5, 1771, he married Rachel Bird, daughter of William Bird and Bridget Hulings; they had six children together: Mary, William, Bird, James, Emily, and Charles.
 Rachel died in 1786, and in 1793 he married Hannah Gray, daughter of Ellis Gray and Sarah D'Olbear; the marriage produced a son named Henry, who died at age three.
 Hannah had previously been the widow of Thomas Bartlett, M.D.